btahir/deoldify_and_edvr/README.md

 # Introduction

-This notebook combines elements of two of my favorite projects: DeOldify and EDVR.
+This project combines elements of two of my favorite projects: DeOldify and EDVR.

 Specifically, it leverages DeOldify's beautiful approach to downloading, extracting and transforming videos, but instead of Colorizing them with the DeOldify model, we use EDVR to restore them.